 Searching for a great “real” job can be hard for anyone.
 But young adults with learning and thinking differences may face extra challenges.

-Your child may have trouble coming up with a search plan, or keeping track of when to follow up.
-Discussing his skills and abilities on a written application may be hard for him.
+Young adults may have trouble coming up with a search plan, or keeping track of when to follow up.
+Discussing skills and abilities on a written application may be hard for them.

-With a little help, however, your child can overcome these difficulties.
-As he goes through the following steps to find a job, you can lend him a hand.
+With a little help, however, they can overcome these difficulties.
+As they go through the following steps to find a job, you can lend a hand.

 Online job listings are an important source for leads, so be sure your child knows where and how to find them.
 But many jobs aren’t advertised online.
-One of the best ways for your child (or anyone) to find a job is to ask his personal network.
+One of the best ways for anyone to find a job is to ask their personal network.

-Suggest that he make a list of everyone he knows who’s connected to the field he’s interested in.
+Suggest that they make a list of everyone they know who’s connected to the field they’re interested in.
 It should include your friends and colleagues, too.

 Even if there’s no job available, an informational interview can be a good way to find out more about a company.
 And it helps your child get an inside track on jobs that may open up in the future.

-If he has graduated from college, he can reach out to his school’s career center.
-He can still access alumni networks and job leads even if he’s no longer on campus.
+Young adults who have graduated from college can reach out to the school’s career center.
+They can still access alumni networks and job leads even if they’re no longer on campus.

-Reaching out to people may be especially hard if your child has social skills issues or difficulty making conversation.
-Knowing exactly how to go about it can help him feel more confident.
+Reaching out to people may be especially hard for young adults who struggle with social skills or who have difficulty making conversation.
+Knowing exactly how to go about it can help them feel more confident.

 Figuring out how to present yourself on paper can feel overwhelming.
 And it can it be particularly hard for young adults who have trouble organizing their thoughts or initiating tasks.

-creating his first resume, it can help to have a job in mind.
+When creating a first resume, it can help to have a job in mind.
 Pick a promising job ad or description and make a list of all the requirements it describes.
-These may include skills, experience or personal traits.
+These may include skills, experience, or personal traits.

-Brainstorm together to see which qualities from the list your child can show he has.
-He can draw on other jobs, volunteer work, related courses and extracurricular activities.
+Brainstorm together: Which qualities from the list does your child have?
+Draw on other jobs, volunteer work, related courses, and extracurricular activities.

 These notes should serve as a good starting place for drafting a resume and cover letter.
 The basics of these may not change from job to job.
-But your child should customize both the resume and the cover letter for each job he applies for.
+But your child should customize both the resume and the cover letter for each job being applied for.

-For each application, make sure your child uses key words from the job’s requirements on his resume.
-The cover letter should briefly explain why he’s interested in that particular job.
-And it should include reasons he’s well suited for it.
+For each application, use key words from the job’s requirements on the resume.
+The cover letter should briefly explain why they’re interested in that particular job.
+And it should include reasons they’re well suited for it.

-Make sure someone proofreads your child’s resume and cover letter before he sends them out.
+Make sure someone proofreads your child’s resume and cover letter before it goes out.

-Your young adult should think about whom he’ll ask to be his references.
-He’ll probably need at least two adults who can speak positively about his abilities and work ethic.
+Your young adult should think about who can act as personal references.
+It’s important to line up at least two adults who can speak positively about your child’s abilities and work ethic.

 Help your child brainstorm people to ask.
 Former employers are ideal.
 Teachers are also an option.
 (It’s best if the course they teach relates to the job.)
 Family friends are the last option.